Our courses are five days long and run from Monday to Friday.

 When the day participants have gone home, the emphasis of the course switches from music to having a lot of fun with new friends.
 Each evening there will be activities and games - we usually do a quiz on the first night (in their house teams) to break any ice that remains to be broken; other activities might include outdoor games such as softball rounders or football, a treasure hunt, table tennis etc. Swimming is available at Mill Hill and Yehudi.
-Balls and other equipment for those who want to devise their own entertainment with friends is available: and for those who just want to relax and chat after a busy day – well, they can do that too.
+Balls and other equipment is available for those who want to devise their own entertainment with friends: and for those who just want to relax and chat after a busy day – well, they can do that too.

 On each of our courses, there is a competition.
 This is designed to be relaxed, informal and unintimidating: the children will play in front of a small group of peers, and it is an excellent opportunity for the tutors to hear the children individually and to help them with any particular issues.
 Finalists from each instrument will be chosen during the masterclass sessions, and the eventual winner will play in the end of course concert.

-We are holding two Summer Courses in 2017.
-Our first will run from Monday 31st July - Friday 4th August 2017 at Yehudi Menuhin School near Cobham, Surrey, and will include the Workshop for those who have passed their Grade 8 exam or taken their Diploma.
+We are holding two Summer Courses in 2018.
+Our first will run from Monday 30 July - Friday 3 August 2018 at Yehudi Menuhin School near Cobham, Surrey, and will include the Workshop for those who have passed their Grade 8 exam.